mmattel/EET-Solmate/README.md

 3. The loop first checks for messages recieved from MQTT and sends them to the solmate.
 4. Then all real and artificial values from the Solmate are queried respectively generated and sent to MQTT.
 5. Finally, the timer is restarted.

+### BOOST

+Boosting is not the same way implemented as on the Solmates's webUI.
+There, setting handling is implemented in the browser code and not in the Solmate.
+This mechanism is quite complex to handle and you can't just preset the values and then trigger start/stop boosting via the API.

+To overcome this, the implementation is as follows, follow the steps carefully:
+- Set the boost timer to 0.
+- Set the boost wattage.
+- Set the boost timer to a non zero value - Boost starts now automatically.
+- Set the boost timer to 0 to stop boosting if it is in boost mode (remaining time > 0).

+The procedure above is very close to the Solmates internal webUI code but omits a boost start/stop button.

+Frankly speaking, as long there is no proper API route implementation, avoid using boost via the program.

+### Node Red

+Using Node Red or any other mechanism to write back injection values (or others when added later):

+- Read the important information about the value type from above!
+- When calculating a value and writing it back, have a minimum delay like 1s before writing the next one from the SAME calculation.
+- The default setting of 30s to query the Solmate is a good rule of thumb.\
+Shorter intervals do not make a lot of sense.
+- Note that writing back also triggers a consecutive read after writing (else you would not see updates).
+- After finishing all write backs from one cycle, implement some wait for the next query/set cycle to avoid possible oscillation.

+## Script Components

+See the linked [description](./docs/script-components.md) for details.

+## Known Routes

+See the linked [description](./docs/known-routes.md) for details.